Aloo gosht is a delicious classic Pakistani slow-cooked meat & potato curry featuring melt-in-the-mouth mutton or lamb in a glorious gravy.

 This aloo gosht recipe has strong Pakistani and Punjabi influences and features a huge flavour profile.

-This recipe cooks low and slow in the oven for 3 hours leading to the most tender meat.
-It is a similar process to the one I use for my Beef Bhuna and lamb bhuna recipes, it makes your house smell divine!
+This recipe cooks low and slow for 3 hours leading to the most tender meat.

 The sauce is a rich and thick gravy thanks to some toasted gram flour and mashing some of the smaller potatoes before serving.

-As for flavour, we have a light sweet and sour vibe going on.
+As for flavour, we have a gentle sweet and sour vibe going on.
 We add both lime pickle and tamarind and balance that with buttery sweet jaggery.

 If you want a lamb curry in a hurry then check out my lamb chop curry, it’s all done in 30 minutes!